 NSF Award #1824005

-I am PI on three-year project updating estimates of ethnic, religious, and linguistic diversity around the globe.
+I am PI on a multi-year project updating estimates of ethnic, religious, and linguistic diversity around the globe.
 Our approach combines self-identification from surveys and a database of census results with machine learning to identify and correct systematic measurement error.

 "How Extraordinary Was the Arab Spring?
 Examining 'Protest Potential' in the Muslim World"